-Elise Crevier is a Boston based designer, art director and painter who's unique background encourages a certain edge in her work.
-She currently works full time as a designer for Rue La La - designing lead women's fashion events assets, marketing support and custom brand spotlight pages.
+Elise Crevier is a Philadelphia based designer, art director and painter who's unique background encourages a certain edge in her work.
+She currently works full time at Anthropologie.
 Her background in fine art caters to an uncommon design process where creative ideas are fluidly transformed from mind to pixels.
 The result is modern designs that use rich organic textures with surprising visual elements and refined typography.

 Elise Crevier's paintings typically deal with the darker and more complex side of human emotions and tendencies, including but not limited to despair, anxiety, traumatic stress, violence, and neglect.
 Her process begins at the blank canvas, without any sort of preliminary sketch, so that she may record any impromptu thought or impulse to the subject matter directly on the surface.
 The result is often times an accurate representation of the psychological effects that drive her paintings.

 When not creating, she enjoys a nice glass of red wine, sharing experiences with friends, hanging with her two fluffballs or dreaming of her next travel destination.
 She draws inspiration from the world around her, a wide range of other artistic practices, personal encounters, news stories, and environments.
 She takes much of her inspiration from past and contemporary masters alike, such as Cy Twombly, Christopher Wool, Antoni Tàpies, Gerhard Richter, Morris Lewis and Robert Motherwell.